 General

-The Ex Service Facility shall develop a process plan to establish verification of the Ex inspection and maintenance processes to the requirements of IEC 60079-14 and IEC 60079-17.
+The Service Facility shall develop a quality management system to establish verification of the Ex inspection and maintenance processes to the requirements of IEC 60079-14 and IEC 60079-17.

-All Ex inspection and maintenance performed by the Ex Service Facility requires documented procedures and or work instructions and shall be defined in their scope of IECEx Certified Service Facility Certification.
+All Ex inspection and maintenance performed by the Service Facility requires documented procedures and or work instructions and shall be defined in their scope of IECEx Certified Service Facility Certification.

 During the surveillance audits, ExCBs are required to assess identified changes.